-Moreover, it’s not advisable to place the gear stick to P at a stop light for safety reasons.
+Moreover, it’s not advisable to place the gear stick to P at a stoplight for safety reasons.
 Look at it this way, if the light turns green, shifting the lever from P to D (Drive) requires effort.
 You have to go through R (reverse) and N (Neutral) before you can place the gear stick to D. You might also accidentally engage the gear lever to either R or N when shifting from P to D.

-Neutral at stop lights
+Going 'neutral' at stop lights

-Do not change gears while the vehicle is moving
+Changing gears while the vehicle is moving

-Never coast in neutral
+Coasting in neutral

 They say that coasting in neutral can help you save fuel.
 While that may be correct, coasting in neutral is something that you should not do.
 The reason for this is that you’re not in full control of the vehicle.
-Same with driving a manual, you can react faster and safer if your gear stick is in D. On the other hand, modern automatic engines are designed to be fuel efficient even if the gear is in D.
+Same with driving a manual, you can react faster and safer if your gear stick is in D. On the other hand, modern automatic engines are designed to be fuel-efficient even if the gear is in D.

-In a nutshell, ‘launching’ is accelerating a vehicle from standstill, similar to drag racing.
+In a nutshell, ‘launching’ is accelerating a vehicle from a standstill, similar to drag racing.
 This works by revving your engine while the gear is in N and dropping it into D to launch the vehicle forward.
 While this may amuse your friends, launching an automatic car is not a good thing because this will wear out the bands in your transmission.

 Driving an automatic may be straightforward but you should also be aware of how you drive.
 We hope that the points mentioned in this article would help you become a better and safer driver.